wp-plugins/greek-sort/readme.txt

 = Does this add anything to my database? =
-Yes, but not very much.
+Yes, but only the following:
 * A custom field called "greek_sort" is added to posts for enabled post types.
 * These custom fields are removed when a post type is disabled.
 * All custom fields and settings are erased when the plugin is uninstalled.